ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/additional_features.rst

 ---------------------------------

 ZEN-garden allows for demand shedding by specifying the parameter ``price_shed_demand`` (:ref:`notation.notation`).
-The shed demand acts as an additional source in the energy balance (:eq:`energy_balance`); hence, demand can be supplied either by actual supply or by shedding demand.
+The shed demand acts as an additional source in the energy balance (:ref:`mathematical_formulation.nodal_carrier_balance`); hence, demand can be supplied either by actual supply or by shedding demand.
 Shedding demand incurs a cost in the objective function based on the ``price_shed_demand``.
 If ``price_shed_demand=inf``, demand shedding is disabled.